Guilhermefariah/Laravel_Sistema_Gerenciamento/README.md

 ## Licença

-Este projeto é licenciado sob a licença MIT.
+Este projeto é licenciado sob a licença `MIT`.